What You Need To Shelter In Place

 Don’t Forget Ventilation

 If you happen to be using a wood stove or a fireplace, remember that you need proper ventilation.
 Carbon monoxide is real and can kill your family if you don’t have proper ventilation in your home.
-Carbon Monoxide Detector (battery operated).
+Carbon Monoxide Detector (battery-operated).

-What to do When a Pandemic Emergency Happens
+What to do When a Emergency Happens

 Now, what do you do when an emergency happens?
 Let’s go over this!

-Step One: Go inside of your home and make sure you lock all of your doors and windows.
+Step One: Go inside your home and make sure you lock all of your doors and windows.

-Step Three: Create your shelter in place area.
+Step Three: Create your shelter-in-place area.

 Step Four: Listen to the radio to understand what is going on.
+NOAA Emergency RADIO

 Step Six: Make sure you ventilate your house when possible and when it’s safe.